LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson3/Introduction to Batch vs Streaming.md

 ---

-**How Netflix Utilizes Batch Processing:**
+**How Amazon Utilizes Batch Processing:**

-**Batch processing** at Netflix is primarily used for tasks that do not require immediate, real-time insights but involve large volumes of historical data for in-depth analysis.
+**Batch processing** at Amazon is primarily used for tasks that do not require immediate, real-time insights but involve large volumes of historical data for in-depth analysis.

 * **Use Cases:**
     * **Billing and Financial Reporting:** Daily or monthly aggregation of subscriber data, payment processing, and generation of financial reports.
 This typically happens during off-peak hours to minimize impact on real-time systems.